 Due to the primary fiber being Dyneema, Rocket Mesh is apparently 10x stronger than leading lacrosse mesh.
 Not only is Dyneema stronger than other fibers but it is also best for UV Protection & Abrasion Resistance.

-Our Thoughts: Rocket Mesh Performance Lacrosse Mesh
+Summary: Rocket Mesh Lacrosse Mesh

 The first thing that I thought when evaluating Rocket Mesh was the feeling it had.
 Compared to other lacrosse mesh, Rocket Mesh has a much smoother & softer texture.
 It was something that I had never experienced before when trying new mesh.
 It is somewhat difficult to explain because the feel of Rocket mesh is so different from every other mesh I have tried.
 For example, StringKing 3x Performance Mesh has a very rough texture with a very low stretch, and though many will disagree, I believe it takes a solid month of consistent use for the pocket to set.
 This is a very consistent piece of mesh and it breaks in faster than most other meshes, but Rocket Mesh comes ready.
 Because of such a low stretch rate, the mesh doesn’t really need continuous wall ball or pounding.

 There has been no need to adjust my setup since stringing it and stretching it out from the original shape which has been ideal.
 The low amount of stretch allowed me to string a much tighter channel without being worried about bagging or whip.
 This is exactly what stringers are looking for when stringing someone else’s stick so that they don’t have to keep coming back for tune-ups every week.

-Coming Up: Rocket Mesh Lacrosse Full Company Bio
+Up Next: Rocket Mesh Lacrosse Company Bio